NeuroBridge/TextMining/README.md

 Here lies code used to extract entity from raw text.

+See TokenPipeline for our two-stage token level entity recognition work.
+Preprocessed data and results are available in this folder.

 ## Other code that will appear here later:

 Basic data preprocessing: Codes transforming the original wtsv files to Conll form will be available here, as well as code used to split train/test data and generate sentence-level annotated files.